 Most coverage of protein supplement contamination has focused on the products themselves — lab results, lead levels, brand comparisons.
 Far less attention has been paid to the consumer side of this story: what do people actually know, what are they worried about, and how is it changing the way they shop?

-To answer those questions, CleanProteinList.com deployed two independent consumer research instruments between January 23 and February 19, 2026.
+To answer those questions, CleanProteinList.com deployed two independent consumer research instruments beginning in November 2025.
 The first was a brand interest poll embedded across the site, capturing which brands visitors were actively researching for safety information.
 The second was a voluntary nine-question behavioral quiz probing usage habits, contamination awareness, budget tolerance, and primary purchase motivations.
-Together, the two instruments collected data from an estimated 350+ unique poll respondents and 96 quiz completions.
+This report reflects data collected through April 20, 2026 — 1,764 total poll submissions (~1,606 unique respondents) and 215 quiz completions.
+An earlier version of this report was published February 19, 2026 with approximately 474 poll submissions and 96 quiz completions.

-The findings converge on a single conclusion: safety has become the defining concern of the protein supplement consumer — and most of them don't yet have the information they're looking for.
+The findings at larger scale confirm and deepen the original conclusions: safety has become the defining concern of the protein supplement consumer — and while awareness of contamination risks is growing, a significant share of regular users still lacks the information they're looking for.

 Section 1